 Chop the cucumber until nearly liquefied.
 You can do it in a food processor or by hand.
 Use cheesecloth to remove excess moisture by straining the chopped cucumber through.
 Don’t exaggerate your forces and keep the fresh flavor.

-Mix the cucumber with sour cream, garlic, yogurt and mayonnaise.
+Mix the cucumber with sour cream, garlic, and yogurt.
 Season your sauce with salt and pepper.

 There are no healthy dinner or other meals ideas without salad.
 Greeks believe that this salad is originated from a farmer’s meal, as it consists of ingredients typical for an ancient Greek farmer.